-The challenges of caring for a newborn intensify if your baby is very fussy or cries a lot.
+The challenges of caring for a young baby intensify if your baby is very fussy or cries a lot.
 Relationships can become strained between

 parents and baby; between parents; and between parents and other family